-OR

-b.
+- a.
+The project will not change the existing 1.5 year return flow at POIs located at and below anadromy.
+The existing 1.5 year return flow shall be calculated considering the effects of all senior diverters upstream of the POI.
+Upon approval by the State Water Board, the applicant may substitute a site-specific threshold for the 1.5 year return flow; OR - b.
 The project, in combination with senior diverters, will not reduce the unimpaired 1.5 year return flow at POIs located at and below anadromy by more than 5 percent.
-Upon approval by the State Water Board, the applicant may substitute a site specific threshold for the 1.5 year return flow.
+Upon approval by the State Water Board, the applicant may substitute a site-specific threshold for the 1.5 year return flow.

-The details of these calculations are described in Appendix B Section B.5.3.5.
+The details of these calculations are described in Appendix B sSection B.5.3.5.

-A.1.8.3 Alternate Evaluation Criteria for Onstream Reservoirs on Class II and Class III Streams
+A.1.8.3 Alternate evaluation criteria for onstream reservoirs on Class II and Class III Streams

 The alternate regional criteria described below can be used to measure the cumulative effects of onstream reservoir projects on Class II or Class III streams.
-This criteria measures cumulative effects in percent change to seasonal flow volume.
+These criteria measure cumulative effects in percent change to seasonal flow volume.